Ibogaine is a natural psychoactive substance found in plants...

 How Ibogaine Works:

-Recent studies have shown that ibogaine – and its primary metabolite – interact with numerous neuro-receptors and neuro-transporters.
-These make up the cellular network that modulates the activity of dopaminergic-dependent (related to the neurotransmitter dopamine) and independent circuits.
+Recent studies have shown that ibogaine and nor-ibogaine interact with numerous neuro-receptors and neuro-transporters.
+These neuro-receptors and transporters make up the cellular network that modulates the activity of dopaminergic-dependent (related to the neurotransmitter dopamine) and independent circuits.
 The multi-site actions of ibogaine suggest that simultaneous modulation of more than one neural mechanism may therefore be an effective pharmacological treatment approach.